Aga-20230831-551A4549-square

 Assistant Professor

 Aga was born and raised in Poland, where she studied Chemistry at the University of Wroclaw.
 She continued her education after moving to Denver by obtaining an M.S. in Chemistry and a Ph.D. in Structural Biology and Biochemistry from the University of Colorado Denver.
-During her time as a graduate student, she became fascinated by the cell biology of intracellular transport and moved to the University of California San Diego to pursue a postdoc in the lab of Dr. Sam Reck Peterson where she studied how dynein molecular motor is regulated.
-Aga became a faculty at the Salk Institute in November 2023.
-Her lab uses multidisciplinary approaches, including cryogenic electron microscopy and single-molecule microscopy to gain insights into the dynamics of molecular motors assembly, structure, and function.
-Outside the lab, Aga loves hiking, running, and exploring the outdoors.
-Twitter: @Aga_Kendrick
+As a graduate student, she became fascinated by the cell biology of intracellular transport and moved to the University of California San Diego to pursue a postdoc in the lab of Dr. Sam Reck Peterson, where she studied how dynein molecular motor is regulated.
+Outside the lab Aga loves hiking, running, and exploring the outdoors.

 PinlyGoyal567x567